10 Essential Questions To Ask an Editor Before Hiring Them To Work on Your Book

 Keep in mind that the type of editing and feedback you’ll receive is determined by the type of editing you’re hiring the editor to do.
 A developmental edit will be a holistic edit focused on your book's overall structure and plot.
 A line and copyedit is what most people are referring to when they talk about editing and is focused on sentence structure, flow, grammar, line-by-line feedback, and technical edits.
 Proofreading is your manuscript's final, high-level edit to resolve any lingering typos or formatting issues.

 This is also a great time to ask the editor about their philosophy on giving feedback.
-Is it going to be high-level and brief or will you be receiving a full-fledged revision action plan?
+Is it going to be high-level and brief or will you be receiving a full-fledged revision and action plan?
 Knowing what to expect can help you prepare for the editing process and ensure that you get the results you're looking for.

 7. How much will it cost?
 What is your fee structure, and what services are included in that fee?